armijnhemel/binaryanalysis-ng/doc/bang-design.md

     {'offset': 0, 'fatal': False, 'reason': 'invalid PNG data according to PIL'}

+#### Data stored

+The data generated during the scan is separated in two parts:

+1. data describing the structure of the data, as well as certain metadata (UID, GID, permissions, parent file, offset in the archive, etc.)
+2. data specific to the file

+The difference between the two is that the latter will always be the same (except when the scanner changes), while the former can change: an ELF executable can be included in an archive twice, but with different permissions, or a different parent file.
+The data specific to the file wouldn't change, but the metadata would.

+The structure of the scan is stored in a Python pickle file called "bang.pickle" found at the top level of the scan directory.
+The file specific data is stored as Python pickle files in the directory "results" found at the top level of the scan directory.

 #### Optimizations

 There are many optimizations in BANG aimed at reducing disk I/O to allow